-Once you’ve had your vaccine, you’ll be able to get an immunisation history statement to prove your vaccination status.
-You can find out how to get your immunisation history statement on the Services Australia website.
+Once vaccinated, you’ll be able to get an immunisation history statement to prove your vaccination status.

-An Individual Healthcare Identifier is a unique number used to identify an individual for health care purposes and My Health Record.
-It helps ensure health professionals are confident that the right information is associated with the right individual at the point of care.
+An Individual Healthcare Identifier is a unique number used to identify an individual for health care purposes.

 You can go into your nearest Centrelink office to apply for an Individual Healthcare Identifier.
 Alternatively you can: